 Healthy Home Environmental Services provides lead inspections, lead testing, and lead clearance testing to the Central Florida area.
 Any buildings built before 1978 where you are disturbing 6 square feet or more of paint must be tested for lead prior to renovations.

-The inspection and sampling is just the beginning of the services that Healthy Home provides.
+The inspection and sampling are just the beginning of the services that Healthy Home Environmental Services provide.
 Once the inspection is complete and we receive the results back from the laboratory we will thoroughly analyze them prior to issuing the inspection report.

 Why Is Lead Testing Important?